microconfig/microconfig-quickstart/features.md

   endpoints: info, health, ready, prometheus
 ```

-### Environment Specific Config
+## Environment Specific Config

+### Problem
+We deploy to different environments that have specific properties.
+Your production database has different ip address than your dev.
+All of those specifications should be applied to final version for your environment.

+### Solution
-You can have `.env.` specific values for each environment you need.
-They will be merged with your base configuration.
+Microconfig supports specific values for each environment you need.
+You just create an override `.env.` file near your base configuration.
+In this file you specify all that you want for your `env` and it will be merged with your base configuration.
+More specific values will override base ones.

 `payment-backend/application.dev.yaml`
 ```yaml